RandomLab/wiki.ourwriting.tools.backup/WS_Day1/sharing-experiences.md

 - hard to get feedback on zoom
 - computer broken > everything is off
 - foreign os
+- no rules for being polite in video calls

 > Best
 {.is-success}